<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1056215754466548&amp;ev=PageView&amp;noscript=1">

 That’s why we’ve put together a guide on how to find the best concussion clinics.
 We’ll cover:

 In addition, you can use this concussion clinic evaluation summary to evaluate any clinic you might attend.
-Knowing early on whether they have the ability to help you heal will save you time, stress, and money.
+Knowing early on whether they can help you heal will save you time, stress, and money.

 Use this checklist to find the best concussion clinic for you.